 3. Eat healthier.

 There are endless options to make unhealthy eating choices.
-Even when dine-in restaurants have been closed, fast food drive throughs stayed open.
-Many diseases are related to the carcinogen laden food we consume every day.
+Even when dine-in restaurants have been closed, fast food drive throughs stayed open, and door dash rushed in to save the day.
+Many diseases are related to the carcinogen laden food we consume.
 Especially fast food.
 Just eliminating soda, sugar, and deserts from your diet can have a positive effect on your health.
-Try to move to as much of a plant-based diet as possible.
+My family is trying to move to as much of a plant-based diet as possible.